 Companies might have to look up for alternative strategies of usage of genetic resources to ensure that it should not fall within the framework of the Nagoya Protocol and also assess the criteria on new product development costs and strategies surrounding it.

-As the organizations are required to provide benefits to the provider country, the organizations may increase the market prizes of the products obtained from genetic resources in order to sustain higher profit percentage with shrinking operating margins.
-Further there will also be an increase in the timeline involved for product development because of various documentations and approvals required to source the products.
+As the organizations are required to provide benefits to the provider country, the organizations may increase the market prices of the products obtained from genetic resources in order to sustain a higher profit percentage with shrinking operating margins.
+Further, there will also be an increase in the timeline involved for product development because of various documentation and approvals required to source the products.